 - ADA research found that characteristics such as sex and race play a critical role in influencing career choices, more so than high debt levels.

 - Debt payback length is rising, an important trend given that dentists’ earning appear to be stagnating.
 More recent grads are paying a slightly smaller percentage of their initial balance per year than the earlier cohorts.

 The average annual net income among dentists began declining prior to the great recession and has yet to recover.
 However, dentist incomes are notably higher than the mean U.S. Household income, which has not reached the figures it was at in 2000.

 Tips for making the most of the current environment:

 - Employment Contract Resources.
 Before you sign an employment contract, review it closely, preferably with an attorney.
-The ADA Success Program Understanding Employment Contracts walks you through what to expect.
-And there’s a free resource on ADA.org as well.—can you link to these sources here?
-Might be helpful.
+The ADA Success Program Understanding Employment Agreements walks you through what to expect.
+And there’s a free resource on ADA.org as well.

 - Consider refinancing your student loans.
 While this won’t increase your income per se, it can put you in a better financial position and save you money.
-The ADA has endorsed DRB, Darien Rowayaton Bank, and there are other options available.
+The ADA has endorsed Laurel Road, where ADA members receive a 0.25% rate discount.

 - Carefully review your insurance provider contracts.
 Once you’ve SIGNED—and you’ve agreed to the reimbursement rates/conditions outlined, it’s VERY difficult to change those terms.
 The ADA Contract Analysis Service (“CAS”) will provide you with information concerning proposed contracts so you can better understand and analyze its terms.
 CAS analyzes: